GHSVS-de/plg_system_characterscounterghsvs/README.md

 - Establishes a `JHtml helper` (not documented).

 ## Restrictions
-- This plugin does not bring back the Joomla 3 functionalities in Joomla 4 to add meta keywords in the frontend of the page!
-It only saves them from deletion.
+- This plugin does not bring back the Joomla 3 functionalities in Joomla 4 to add meta keywords in the frontend of the page (related META tags in page source code)!
+It only saves them from deletion and lets you edit them.
+- - I would use a system plugin for integrating these META tags in page source code if needed.
 - **Works only in back-end.
 Works not with frontend-editing** because I have no time to test it.
 - Not a11y.
 - I am my own and single tester.
 I tried to do my best.